WordPress Themes: Overview and Tips on Finding the Perfect One

 Free vs. Premium WordPress Themes

-Before we talk spending money, it’s important to know that there are plenty of high-quality WordPress themes that don’t cost a penny.
-We’ll get to where to find them later, but the themes found in the WordPress.org Theme Directory must pass a rigorous review process in order to be included.
+Before we talk about spending money, it’s important to know that there are plenty of high-quality WordPress themes that don’t cost a penny.
+The themes found in the WordPress Theme Directory must pass a rigorous review process in order to be included.
 This assures quality and leaves you to opt for a theme purely on design, functionality, and user reviews.

 However, there are drawbacks to free themes.
 For starters, support is usually minimal.
 Many themes offer support through dedicated forums, usually leaving you to carry out the solution.
 What’s more, updates can be more ‘ad-hoc’, depending on the developer’s priorities.

 While they’re developed in the same way as free WordPress themes, premium solutions are a different beast.
 You’ll often find support and updates are vastly improved, along with increased features and functionality.
-However, you’ll find this requires a regular subscription depending on the developer.
+However, this may require a regular subscription depending on the developer.
 Of course, this cost is justified if you believe you’ll need regular support and updates — and we’d recommend keeping your theme updated to make sure it’s safe and secure.

 Ultimately, choosing a free or premium theme will always be based on your unique requirements.
 If you have the time and expertise, along with a minimal budget, a free theme could be ideal.
-However, in most cases, a premium theme will likely be your best option, given the vast number available.
+However, a premium theme will likely be your best option, given the vast number available.

 2 Quality Places to Find WordPress Themes

-As we briefly alluded to, there are a wealth of places to find WordPress themes, covering all manner of budgets and niches.
-Let’s discuss two of them, starting with one we’ve already mentioned.
+There are a wealth of places to find WordPress themes, covering all manner of budgets and niches.
+Let’s discuss two of them, starting with the one we’ve already mentioned.